andradewall/docker-setup/README.md

-# Docker Setup for PHP 7.1
+# Docker Setup for PHP 8.2
-Docker setup for development with PHP 7.1 runnig under `:8071` port.
+Docker setup for development with PHP 8.2 running under `:8082` port.

 ### Post Clone
 You MUST create the directory `code` where you'll maintain your projects.